 Regarding “sit,” that’s a natural dog behavior.
 So I had treats at the ready and when Einstein happened to sit, I’d say, “Sit’ and then “Good Einstein” and give him a treat.
 Soon, I could say “sit” and he’d sit, after which, of course, I’d give him a treat.

 Regarding all commands, after a few months, we no longer needed to carry treats.
-A kind “Good Einstein” does the trick.
+A kind “Good Einstein” and petting him does the trick.

 I used a similar process for “come.”
 With Einstein on a leash and me standing three feet away, I firmly said, “Come.”
 When he did, I of course, said, “Good Einstein," petted him, and gave him a treat.
 As he succeeded, I slowly extended the leash to 20 feet.
 After that, I repeated the process with him off-leash.

 “Leave it” is easier.
 I simply carried treats when walking.
 When I wanted Einstein to ignore a dog, poop, or food scraps on the ground, I simply said, “leave it” and held a treat on the opposite side.
 A treat trumps all.